8xFF/atm0s-media-server/docs/contributor-guide/servers/gateway.md

 # Gateway

 The Gateway Server holds a list of resources.
-There are two types of gateways: zone-level gateways, which hold all servers within their zone, and global gateways, which hold all zone gateways.
-Gateways act as routers, directing user requests to the best or destination node based on the request type and parameters.

-### Inner Gateway

-This gateway is used to route a request to the best node inside a zone.
+It will be used to route a request to the correct Media Server.

-### Global Gateway

-This gateway is used to route a request to the closest zone to the user.
-To determine the user's location, we use the free maxmind-db geo-ip.
-You can download it by running the script `download-geodata.sh`.
+The route logic is described in bellow:

+- If request in closest zone, then route to that best media server in current zone.
+- If request in different zone, then route to other gateway which closest to user zone.

+For implement above approach, each media server will broadcast its information to all same zone gateway, this is done by using atm0s-sdn PubSub feature.
+In addition, each gateway also broadcast its information to all other gateway.
+This also is done by using atm0s-sdn PubSub feature.